jamesmosier/jamez14.github.io/_posts/2014-06-01-trailfinder.md

 <section class="post-intro">
 	<h1>{{page.title}}</h1>
-	<p><a href="http://github.com/jamez14/trailfinder" target="_blank">TrailFinder</a> is an open source, AngularJS and Google Maps API &amp; Fusion Tables API driven application.</p>
+	<p><a href="http://github.com/jamez14/trailfinder" target="_blank">TrailFinder</a> is an open source, AngularJS, Google Maps API &amp; Fusion Tables API driven application.</p>
-	 <p>TrailFinder is a “passion project” of mine, based on my love of riding my bike on the local tow path(s) in the Northeast Ohio area.
+	 <p>TrailFinder is a “passion project” of mine, based on my love of riding my bike on the local tow paths in the Northeast Ohio area.
 When I began to learn more about the local parks and towpaths, I realized I didn’t know the best (and fastest) way to hope on a trail and ride.</p>
 	 <p>TrailFinder is still under development.
 The future of the app includes making it accessable on iOS &amp; Android using the Phonegap framework.</p>
 	 <a href="http://github.com/jamez14/trailfinder" target="_blank" class="view-project tooltip">View Project<span class="tool-title">on GitHub!</span></a>

+{% comment %}
 <aside class="tags">
 	<div class="tags-inner">
 	  	<ul>